cosmopower-organization/convert_pkl2npz/README.md

 ModuleNotFoundError: No module named 'tensorflow.python.training.tracking'
 ```

 may appear if a tensorflow verion >2.14 is loaded in your environment.
+In this case, make sure you execute this script in an environment withour tensorflow.